Semantic Manual

 Command: semantic-complete-analyze-inline

 This command is bound to C-c , SPC when Semantic mode is enabled (see Semantic mode user commands).
-It displays a list of possible completions for the symbol at point, and activates a special set of keybindings for choosing a completion.
+It displays a list of possible completions for the symbol at point, and activates a special set of key bindings for choosing a completion.

 You can type RET to accept the current completion, M-n and M-p to cycle through the possible completions, TAB to complete as far as possible and then cycle through completions, and either C-g or any other key to abort the completion.